 Think about what grooves are designed to do: they grip the golf ball's cover at impact, creating spin.
 This is especially important with your irons and wedges for controlling distance and getting the ball to stop on the green.
 When those grooves are filled with dirt, grass, or gummy adhesive, they can't do their job effectively.
 Your contact might feel slick, launch angles can become inconsistent, and you'll likely see a noticeable decrease in spin.
 A clean clubface is a predictable clubface.

 Even if the residue isn't on the face, it can still be a problem.
 A distracting smudge on the crown of your driver that catches your eye at address can pull your focus away from the shot.
 Taking a few minutes to clean your clubs is a simple part of preparing yourself to play with confidence.
+Overall, learning how to properly look after your golf clubs is essential for consistent performance.

 Gathering Your Cleaning Toolkit

-You don’t need an expensive, specialized cleaning kit.
-A trip to your pantry, garage, or medicine cabinet will probably a have everything you need.
-Here’s a basic list of effective and club-safe items:
+You don't need an expensive, specialized cleaning kit.
+A trip to your pantry, garage, or medicine cabinet will probably have everything you need.
+Here's a basic list of effective and club-safe items:

 - Warm water and mild dish soap